sketch-ai-de/sketch-ai/README.md

 ### Load Data

 Loading happens with `load_data.py` that processes unstructured data, such as PDFs and websites.
-It takes as input a JSON file with the links to PDFs, websites, and some additional information, as well as the model provider to use.
+It takes as input a JSON file with the links to PDFs, websites, and some additional information, as well as the LLM model provider to use.
 For example:

 ```sh
 $ python3 load_data.py -l "openai" -j docs/MOTOR_DRIVE/maxon/IDX_56_M/hw.json